TiepHoangDev/UpdaterLibrary/README.md

     => Check version
     => Download your file .zip
     => Extract file .zip
-    => Call you funtion to close your app
+    => Call you function to close your app
     => Replace all file extracted in your app folder => Run your commands after success
     => Open you application